BramWijnants/Weerstation-Bram/README.md

 - Adding a tipping bucket by adding the radio transceiver chip
 - More stable reading of the voltage divider by changing the resistors

+Future updates:

+- Sensor hut for the temperature, humidity, and air pressure sensor

 ![Work in progress](./resources/readme_img/WorkInProgress.jpeg)

 <a name="components"></a>